About Us

 • Jobs-Housing: New business development will create jobs closer to and within the growing communities in Southern California.
 Access to affordable housing options.

-• Advances California State Rail Plan: The HDC will link with the Brightline West and California High-Speed Rail projects, facilitating seamless travel for over 30 million people and enhancing regional mobility.
+• Advances California State Rail Plan: The HDC will link with the Brightline West and California High-Speed Rail projects, as well as Metrolink, facilitating seamless travel for over 30 million people and enhancing regional mobility.

 HDC Map